sagemath/sagewiki_to_gh-2022-10-10/days8/sprint/numpyosx64.md

-= Get Numpy to build and work on OS X 10.5.x in 64-bit mode =
+= Get NumPy, SciPy & MatplotLib to build and work on OS X 10.5.x in 64-bit mode =

 PEOPLE: Michael Abshoff